Kotaimen/awscfncli/README.md

 - `BodyS3Location` property for the `AWS::ApiGateway::RestApi` resource
 - `Code` property for the `AWS::Lambda::Function` resource
 - `CodeUri` property for the `AWS::Serverless::Function` resource
-- `DefinitionS3Location` property for the `AWS::AppSync::GraphQLSchema`
+- `ContentUri` property for the `AWS::Serverless::LayerVersion` resource
-  resource
+- `DefinitionS3Location` property for the `AWS::AppSync::GraphQLSchema` resource
 - `RequestMappingTemplateS3Location` property for the `AWS::AppSync::Resolver` resource
 - `ResponseMappingTemplateS3Location` property for the `AWS::AppSync::Resolver` resource
 - `DefinitionUri` property for the `AWS::Serverless::Api` resource